-Speech recognition Engine
+Speech recognition Engine (STT)

-Speech recognition Engine
+Speech Recognition Engine

 The Speech recognition engine is a system that provides speech recognition services for use in various services based on speech interface.

-In particular, AI Suite’s speech recognition engine has been pre-trained with a large amount of data, and the transfer learning method used for quick application to a specific domain makes it possible to provide high quality services with only a small amount of data.
+In particular, AI Suite’s speech recognition engine has been pre-trained with a large amount of data, and the transfer learning method used for quick application to a specific domain makes it possible to provide high-quality services with only a small amount of data.